jackiehjm/stx-docs/doc/source/storage/kubernetes/storage-configuration-storage-related-cli-commands.rst

     | e39970e-4f4d-8665-681f73d13dfb | 21    | controller-0 | configured | None |
     +--------------------------------+-------+--------------+------------+------+

-    NOTE: ceph_mon_gib for both controllers are changed.

     System configuration has changed.
-    please follow the System Configuration guide to complete configuring system.
+    Lock and unlock the impacted hosts to complete system configuration.

 The configuration is out of date after running this command.
 To update it,